 The driver is the longest, biggest, and most expensive golf club found in a bag.
-However, it is considered to be one of the most difficult golf clubs for a beginner to learn how to hit well.
-Because of this, some beginner golfers have a hard time choosing the perfect driver that is appropriate for them.
-There are several things that people should remember when choosing the best golf driver, especially if they are starting out.
+It’s considered one of the most difficult golf clubs for a beginner to learn how to hit well.
+If you’re a beginner, you may have a hard time choosing the appropriate driver.
+There are several things you should think about, especially if you’re starting out.

-People who are starting to play golf are fortunate in the sense that virtually all drivers made in the past five years have 460cc clubheads, which is the maximum size allowed by the USGA — and drivers that have large clubheads are more forgiving for game improvement.
-These golf clubs have the capability to produce the best possible shots, even when the ball is not precisely struck on the sweetspot.
+Drivers made in the past five years have 460cc clubheads.
+This is the maximum size allowed by the USGA.
+Large club heads are desirable because they’re more forgiving.
+These golf clubs produce the best possible shots, even when the ball is not struck on the sweet spot.

 Loft Is Important

 One of the properties that most beginner golfers forget when choosing a golf driver is its loft.
-Golf beginners should choose a driver that has a higher loft.
-This is because a ball that is being hit by a club with a lower loft will be more affected by side spin.
-Due to this, it can be very hard for golf beginners that have less than perfect swings to get their ball to fly straighter and higher.
+You should choose a driver with a higher loft.
+A club with a lower loft will be more affected by side spin.
+It’s hard for beginners with less than perfect swings to get their ball to fly straighter and higher.

-People should also consider the driver’s grip when they are purchasing a club.
-A good grip will enable a golf player to effectively control their golf club while making a shot.
-At the same time, it enables their hands to work together effectively to build swing speed and deliver the clubhead to the ball at a square angle, which results in more accurate shots.
+You should also consider the driver’s grip when purchasing a club.
+A good grip will enable you to control the golf club while making a shot.
+It enables your hands to build swing speed.
+And you’ll deliver the club head to the ball at a square angle, which results in more accurate shots.

-Now, go find a driver that is suited for you and start playing and practicing!
-The best way to learn how to properly hit your new driver is to hit the range and start swinging!
+Now, go find a driver suited for you and start playing and practicing!
+The best way to learn how to swing your new driver is to hit the range and start swinging!